gilbertconsult/indesign-scripting-fail/README.md

 The information in the dialog that appears when you press Command+Shift+About Indesign (most importantly, the Document History) is not in the DOM.

 ## app.generalPreferences.objectsMoveWithPage
 The documentation states that this setting only affects page objects when the page is moved via the UI.
-InDeed, this setting will select/deselect the option in the InDesign Control Panel, but it has no affect on page items if a page is moved via scripting.
+Indeed, this setting will select/deselect the option in the InDesign Control Panel, but it has no affect on page items if a page is moved via scripting.
 No known workarounds.
 Documented 2023-06-12, InDesign vs. 18.3

 ## textWrapPreferences.textWrapOffset
 The documentation says: